bradford-hamilton/Ruby-On-Quails/guides/source/association_basics.md

 end
 ```

-TIP: In any case, Rails will not create foreign key columns for you.
+TIP: In any case, Quails will not create foreign key columns for you.
 You need to explicitly define them as part of your migrations.

 ##### `:primary_key`

-By convention, Rails assumes that the `id` column is used to hold the primary key
+By convention, Quails assumes that the `id` column is used to hold the primary key
 of its tables.
 The `:primary_key` option allows you to specify a different column.

 For example, given we have a `users` table with `guid` as the primary key.
 If we want a separate `todos` table to hold the foreign key `user_id` in the `guid` column, then we can use `primary_key` to achieve this like so: